cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 `REST interfaces <rest.html>`__ or via the CDAP Console.
 This enables you to scale your application to meet capacity at runtime.

-In the Local DAP, multiple Flowlet instances are run in threads, so in some cases actual performance may not be improved.
-However, in the Distributed DAP, each Flowlet instance runs in its own Java Virtual Machine (JVM) with independent compute resources.
+In Tigon Standalone, multiple Flowlet instances are run in threads, so in some cases actual performance may not be improved.
+However, in the Tigon Distributed, each Flowlet instance runs in its own Java Virtual Machine (JVM) with independent compute resources.
 Scaling the number of Flowlets can improve performance and have a major impact depending on your implementation.